martinrotter/rssguard/resources/docs/Documentation.md

 * Plugin is able to suggest recipient's e-mail.
 Suggestable addresses are read from e-mail messages which are already stored in RSS Guard's database.
 Therefore you have to have some e-mails fetched in order to have this feature working.

 ## Feedly
-RSS Guard 3.9.0+ offers [Feedly](https://feedly.com) plugin.
+RSS Guard offers [Feedly](https://feedly.com) plugin.
 Note that there are some specifics when using the plugin.

-Some official builds of RSS Guard might include official Feedly support and will provide almost unlimited API quotas and ability to just login with your username and password.
+Official builds (including development builds) of RSS Guard include official Feedly support and provide almost unlimited API quotas and ability to just login with your username and password.

 Sadly, some builds of RSS Guard do not have embedded production Feedly API keys and thus no official support from Feedly, therefore you must use something called `developer access token` to be able to use the plugin.
-See below image and notice the `Get token` button which will lead you to Feedly authentication page where you can generate the token.
+See the below image and notice the `Get token` button which will lead you to Feedly authentication page where you can generate the token.

 <img src="images/feedly-details.png">